-I am a fourth-year PhD student in University of Washington, Seattle.
+I am a PhD candidate in University of Washington, Seattle.

 My advisor is Prof. Becky Alexander in the Department of Atmospheric Sciences.
 My research in atmospheric chemistry

 involves both modeling (GEOS-Chem) and laboratory measurements (oxygen isotopes of sulfate aerosols).

 I obtained my bachelor degree in Sun Yat-sen University, China.
 Motivated by my strong curiosity in oversea education and life,

 I attended the master program Meteorology, Physical Oceanography and Climate in Utrecht University, Netherlands.